top of page

 b.
 Front Derailleur: Microshift Centos front derailleur 2*11-speed

-The Shimano front derailleur FD-R7000-F (with a new link or 'toggle' construction) on my other road bike was complicated to set up, it would be a nightmare if I had to work with it on the road.
-So, I'd rather opted for a simpler Taiwanese Microshift Centos 2*11 (FD-R58F-BK) front derailleur.
-It looked like a beefed-up version of the Sora R3000 9-speed front derailleur up-close.
-The setup of the Centos was as simple as the Sora front derailleur, it worked reliably and precise.
-As a bonus, it came for 2/3 of the Shimano price by nearly the same weight (96g vs. 95g).
+The Shimano 105 front derailleur, model FD-R7000-F, on my other road bike featured a new link or 'toggle' construction and was difficult to set up.
+A cable failure on the road would be a nightmare.
+Therefore, I chose the simpler Taiwanese Microshift Centos 2*11 (FD-R58F-BK) front derailleur.
+Up close, it resembled a sturdier version of the Sora R3000 9-speed front derailleur.
+The Centos was as easy to set up as the Sora and performed reliably and accurately.
+Additionally, it was priced at two-thirds of the Shimano model while weighing nearly the same (96g vs. 95g).

 c.
 Crankset: Shimano FC-RS500

-Due to the same 68mm wide BSA bottom bracket of the old and new frame, I swapped my reliable Shimano FC-RS500 Crankset (in black) with its bottom bracket.
+Due to the same 68mm wide BSA bottom bracket of the old and new frame, I was able to swap my reliable Shimano FC-RS500 Crankset (in black) with its bottom bracket.
 Both were in great shape, so I saved on new parts.
 On the shiny black ex-50/34T black crankset I mounted slightly larger silver/greyish 52/36T chainrings from my silver crankset for faster road riding.
 This modified crankset looked a little more agricultural or gravel-bikish.

 d.
 Rear Derailleur: SHIMANO 105 Medium Cage Rear Derailleur